-New technique to deliver stem cell therapy may help damaged eyes regain their sightDecember 5th, 2012 in Medical research /
+New technique to deliver stem cell therapy may help damaged eyes regain their sightDecember 5, 2012 in Medicine & Health / Medical research

 In research published in the journal Acta Biomaterialia, researchers from the University of Sheffield describe a new method for producing membranes to help in the grafting of stem cells onto the eye, mimicking structural features of the eye itself.
 The technology has been designed to treat damage to the cornea, the transparent layer on the front of the eye, which is one of the major causes of blindness in the world.